-6.5.3.1 The Basics
+7.5.3.1 The Basics

 The basic procedure to obtain the axle characteristics is described here.
 The goal is to provide an intuitive and physical approach to the construction of the axle characteristics in the single track model.
 "Basic" means that only the effects of the lateral load transfers ΔZ_i are taken into account.
-Of course, lateral load transfers cannot be avoided.
-They must necessarily be included in the analysis.
+Of course, lateral load transfers cannot be omitted.
+They must necessarily be included in the analysis (unless linear tire behavior is assumed, Fig. 7.62).

-The first step is to test the tire under symmetric vertical loads with respect to the reference value $Z_i^0/2$, as shown in Fig. 6.10.
-"Symmetric" means that tests have to be always carried out in pairs, that is with $F_z = Z_i^0/2 \pm \Delta Z_i$.
-In Fig. 6.10 two such pairs are shown.
+The first step is to test the tire under symmetric vertical loads with respect to the reference value $Z_i^0/2$, as shown in Fig. 7.10.
+"Symmetric" means that tests have to be carried out in pairs, that is with $F_z = Z_i^0/2 \pm \Delta Z_i$.
+In Fig. 7.10 two such pairs are shown.

-The second step is to add the two tire curves obtained with symmetric vertical loads, as shown in Fig. 6.11(top), thus getting a sort of axle curve.
-To legitimate this second step (6.53) is crucial, that is that the two wheels of the same axle undergo the same apparent slip angle α_i .
+The second step is to add the two tire curves obtained with symmetric vertical loads, as shown in Fig. 7.11(top), thus getting a sort of axle curve for each value of the lateral load transfer.
+To legitimate this second step it is mandatory that the inner wheel and the outer wheel of the same axle undergo the same apparent slip angle α_i .
 As expected, the higher the lateral load transfer ΔZ_i , the lower the corresponding axle curve.

-The third step is to draw a straight line according to (6.12), to linearly relate the lateral load transfer ΔZ_i to the axle lateral force F{y_i} .
+The third step is to draw a straight line according to (7.13), to linearly relate the lateral load transfer ΔZ_i to the axle lateral force F{y_i} .

-The fourth and final step is to pick the unique point on each axle curve that corresponds to a real operating (steady-state) condition for the vehicle, as shown in Fig. 6.11(top).
-As a matter of fact, each axle curve was obtained testing the tire with given and constant $\pm \Delta Z_i$, but this amount of lateral load transfer requires a definite value of the lateral force F{v_i} in the vehicle, and hence a definite value of α_i .
+The fourth and final step is to pick the unique point on each axle curve that corresponds to a real operating (steady-state) condition for the vehicle, as shown in Fig. 7.11(top).
+As a matter of fact, each axle curve was obtained testing the tire with given and constant $\pm \Delta Z_i$, but this amount of lateral load transfer requires a definite value of the lateral force F{y_i} in the vehicle, and hence a definite value of α_i .

-The sought axle characteristic $Y_i(\alpha_i)$ is just the curve connecting all these points, as schematically shown in Fig. 6.11.
+The sought axle characteristic $Y_i(\alpha_i)$ is just the curve connecting all these points, as schematically shown in Fig. 7.11.

-Changing the value of η_i in (6.12) results in a different straight line and hence in different axle characteristics, as shown in Fig. 6.11(bottom).
+Changing the value of η_i in (7.13) results in a different straight line and hence in different axle characteristics, as shown in Fig. 7.11(bottom).
 The axle curves are not affected by η_i , but the points corresponding to real operating conditions are.

-6.5.3.2 The Extras
+7.5.3.2 The General Case

-Now we should be ready to address the construction of the axle characteristics with greater generality.
+Now we are ready to address the construction of the axle characteristics with greater generality.
+It means that we will use the lateral acceleration \tilde{a}{y} as a parameter.

-According to (6.30), (6.54), (6.56) and (6.58), the general framework for a given vehicle is that:
+According to (7.30), (7.52), (7.55) and (7.57), the general framework, at steady state, for a given vehicle is that:

-- 1. there is a one-to-one correspondence between the lateral acceleration \tilde{a}y and the following quantities: - lateral load transfers ΔZ_i , see (6.9); - camber angles γ{ij} , see (6.17) and (6.18); - roll steer angles $\Upsilon_i \phi_i^s$, see (6.19);
+- 1. each axle lateral force Y_i is determined solely by the lateral acceleration \tilde{a}y , see (7.9) (open differential); - 2. there is a one-to-one correspondence between the lateral acceleration \tilde{a}y and the following quantities: - lateral load transfers ΔZ_i , see (7.10); - camber angles γ{ij} , see (7.17) and (7.18); - roll steer angles $\Upsilon_i \phi_i^s \tilde{a}y$, see (7.19); - 3. both left and right tire lateral forces are known functions of the lateral acceleration \tilde{a}{v} and of the same apparent slip angle α{i} , see (7.55).